UMass-RC/unity-docs/README.md

 pip install pandas
 ```

+Generate the tables
 ```
 cd unity-docs/sheets-to-md
 ./sheets-to-md.py
 ```
-this generates a markdown document for each table.
+this generates a markdown file for each table in `unity-docs/sheets-to-md/output/`.

 copy paste the markdown into the following files: